-There are two types of positions that can be opened: short and long.
+There are two types of positions that can be opened: long and short

-To open a long position for ETH/USD, Kraken would advance the trader USD so that they can purchase ETH.
+To open a long position for ETH/USD Kraken would purchase the ETH using funds from our USD margin pool.

-You can select leverage in the Intermediate and Advanced order forms.
+You can only select leverage in the Intermediate and Advanced order forms.

 What about the different levels of leverage?

-The different levels of leverage just determine how much of your account balance is "tied" to the position as a kind of "collateral" for the advance used to open the position.
+The different levels of leverage just determine how much of your account balance is "tied" to the position as a kind of "collateral" for the funds used to open the position.

 Similarly, the 9 XBT is available in your account as buying power for opening more positions or making other trades.
 With 5:1 leverage, you could open positions up to 50 XBT in total volume.
-Keep in mind though that while having positions that are much larger than the balance of your account gives you the chance of larger profits, it also puts you at greater risk of larger losses, margin call, or even liquidation, so be very careful about doing this.
+Keep in mind that while having positions that are much larger than the balance of your account gives you a chance at larger profits, it also puts you at risk of amplified losses, margin call, or even liquidation.

 The possibility of larger profits along with the risk of larger losses or margin call and even liquidation is determined by the size of the position relative to your account balance (and not merely by the level of leverage you select).

 If you have a 10 XBT balance and open a 5 XBT position, the choice of 5:1 leverage over 2:1 leverage does not really make the position more risky.